 With more than two decades of public affairs experience spanning the White House, U.S. Department of Education, and renowned think tanks, law firms, and universities, Lindsey Kozberg has developed and led advocacy campaigns in the public, private and nonprofit sectors.

 Kozberg has worked in the public sector at the federal and state levels.
-During the George W. Bush Administration she was director of public affairs for the U.S. Department of Education and served as a special assistant the White House, handling communications for signature domestic policy initiatives.
+During the George W. Bush Administration, she was director of public affairs for the U.S. Department of Education and served as a special assistant at the White House, handling communications for signature domestic policy initiatives.

 Kozberg practiced law for several years with Latham & Watkins in their land use and government affairs group.
-She has also been an advisor with the public strategy firm California Strategies, an instructor at the USC Annenberg School of Journalism and Communications, and a fellow at the Jesse M. Unruh Institute of Politics.
+She has also been an advisor with the public strategy firm California Strategies, an instructor at the USC Annenberg School for Communication and Journalism, and a fellow at the Jesse M. Unruh Institute of Politics.

 Kozberg currently serves on the boards of ExED, the Partnership for Los Angeles Schools, the Los Angeles Parks Foundation and the USC Center on Public Diplomacy.